OrchardCMS/OrchardCore/src/docs/reference/modules/Migrations/README.md

 ```

 ## Additional information
-Please refer to separate sections for data migrations on larger topics:
+Please refer to separate sections for more details on data migrations:

 - [Data Migration of Content Types](../ContentTypes/README.md#migrations)
 - [Data Migration of Recipes](../Recipes/README.md#recipe-migrations)